Public Anthropology (Undergraduate Certificate)

 Admission to the Program

 Open to undergraduate degree and nondegree students.
-Students must complete 6 credit hours with grades of C or better in anthropology courses at the 200 level or above, or have internship experience in a related field before beginning course work for the certificate.
+Students must complete 6 credit hours with grades of C or better in anthropology courses at or above 200-level, or have internship experience in a related field, before beginning coursework for the certificate.

-- 12 credit hours in public anthropology courses at the 300 level or above, chosen in consultation with the student's faculty advisor.
+- 12 credit hours in public anthropology courses at or above 300-level, chosen in consultation with the student's faculty advisor